 Another key indicator is the Net Promoter Score (NPS).
 This score is based on how likely Fastned's customers are to recommend Fastned to others on a scale from 0 to 10.
-The Company's latest survey (in January 2022) involving more than 6 thousand customers showed that 50% of Fastned's customers are 'promoters' and gave a score of 9 or 10.
-Another 42% of our customers gave us a score of 8 or 7.
-Only 8% of the respondents gave us a score of 6 or lower.
-Fastned's NPS score at that moment was thus 42 (calculated by deducting the detractors (c.8%) from the promotors (50%)).
+The Company's latest survey (in December 2022) involving more than 3 thousand customers showed that 59% of Fastned's customers are 'promoters' and gave a score of 9 or 10.
+Another 35% of our customers gave us a score of 8 or 7.
+Only 6% of the respondents gave us a score of 6 or lower.
+Fastned's NPS score at that moment was thus 53 (calculated by deducting the detractors (c.59%) from the promotors (6%)).
+The survey also showed that customers are most satisfied with the reliability of Fastned's service, with an average score of 4.26 out of 5, and the ease of use, with a score of 4.48 out of 5 for all survey respondents.
+This is the highest result Fastned has achieved since requesting customers to participate in this survey in 2016.